Pelham Parkway station (IRT Dyre Avenue Line)

-The Pelham Parkway station (referred to on strip maps as Pelham Parkway-Esplanade) is a station on the IRT Dyre Avenue Line of the New York City Subway.
+The Pelham Parkway station (referred to on strip maps as Pelham Parkway–Esplanade) is a station on the IRT Dyre Avenue Line of the New York City Subway.
 Located at the intersection of Pelham Parkway North and the Esplanade (erroneously signed as "Esplanade Avenue" in the station) in the Bronx, it is served by the 5 train at all times.
+Departing passengers are asked to watch the gap upon leaving the train at this station.

 This station was built as part of the New York, Westchester and Boston Railway (NYW&B), and opened in 1912.
 This station closed in 1937 with the NYW&B, but reopened in 1941 as a subway station after the portion of the line in the Bronx was purchased by New York City.